NIFA-19-017 McIntire-Stennis Cooperative Forestry Program Administrative Regulations Summary

 Financial Administration: McIntire-Stennis funds may be used to pay the necessary expenses of planning and direction of research, which is, or will be, supported by McIntire-Stennis funds.

-• Funds are expected to be expended in the fiscal year of appropriation.
-Current policy allows an amount of up to 5 % of fiscal year allotment is available for obligation in the fiscal year immediately following the year of obligated year and must be expended by September 30.
+- Funds are expected to be expended in the fiscal year of appropriation.
+Current policy allows an amount of up to 50% of fiscal year allotment to be available for obligation in the fiscal year immediately following the year of obligated year and must be expended by September 30.

 Matching Requirements: Matching funds must be equal to or greater than the Federal allocation from McIntire-Stennis funds, used only once to match and Federal matching requirements, a proper sub-set of Non-Federal Funds, and reported on the “Certification of Offset and Entitlement”